-- Consulting is a special type of management activity. - The consultant can be understood to provide ten types of managerial roles to the client business.
-These are placed into three groups: - the interpersonal (featuring the roles of the figurehead, the liaison and the leader); - the informational (featuring the roles of the monitor, the disseminator and the spokesperson); - the decisional (featuring the roles of the entrepreneur, the disturbance handler, the resource allocator and the negotiator). - The consultant must integrate these roles with those already operating in the client business.
-This can happen in one of five ways: - supplementary (adding extra skills to those already present); - complementary (adding a missing role); - differentiating (helping managers distinguish roles among themselves); - integrating (helping managers build a new order of roles and individual responsibilities); - enhancing (helping managers make their existing roles more effective). - The consultant must operate with four levels of managerial responsibility.
-These are: - economic (a responsibility to ensure that the projects advocated are in the best interests of the client business);
+- The formal consultancy business has been around for over a hundred years, helping businesses deal with an ever-changing world. - The growth of the industry continues, despite dips due to economic downturns it seems that consultants have become an essential part of the corporate culture. - Consulting is a special type of management activity. - The consultant can be understood to provide ten types of managerial roles to the client business.
+These are placed into three groups: - o the interpersonal (featuring the roles of the figurehead, the liaison and the leader); - the informational (featuring the roles of the monitor, the disseminator and the spokesperson); - the decisional (featuring the roles of the entrepreneur, the disturbance handler, the resource allocator and the negotiator). - The consultant must integrate these roles with those already operating in the client business.
+This can happen in one of five ways: - o supplementary (adding extra skills to those already present); - o complementary (adding a missing role); - o differentiating (helping managers distinguish roles among themselves); - o integrating (helping managers build a new order of roles and individual responsibilities); - o enhancing (helping managers make their existing roles more effective). - The consultant must operate with four levels of managerial responsibility.
+These are: - economic (a responsibility to ensure that the projects advocated are in the best interests of the client business); - o legal (a responsibility to ensure that projects operate within the law); - o moral (a responsibility to ensure that project outcomes meet with the moral and ethical expectations of the client); - discretionary (the right of the consultant to select or reject projects on the basis of personal ethical considerations).

-- legal (a responsibility to ensure that projects operate within the law); - moral (a responsibility to ensure that project outcomes meet with the moral and ethical expectations of the client); - discretionary (the right of the consultant to select or reject projects on the basis of personal ethical considerations). - Consultants must be able to do something for a business that it is unable to do for itself. - This must genuinely offer new value to the client business. - Businesses fail due to inadequacies in their business model, problems (including neglect) relating to their markets and customers, poor cash and financial management, ineffective planning and performance monitoring, and inefficient processes - but mainly through the failings of top management. - Important areas of value addition include the provision of: - information; - specialist expertise; - a new and innovative perspective; - support for internal arguments; - support in gaining critical resources such as capital, people or productive factors; - driving organisational change. - Many consulting projects involve a combination of a number of these elements. - The consultant must constantly communicate to the client the new value he or she is creating through these outputs.
+- Consultants must be able to do something for a business that it is unable to do for itself. - This must genuinely offer new value to the client business. - Businesses fail due to inadequacies in their business model, problems (including neglect) relating to their markets and customers, poor cash and financial management, ineffective planning and performance monitoring, and inefficient processes - but mainly through the failings of top management. - Important areas of value addition include the provision of: - o information: - specialist expertise; - o a new and innovative perspective; - support for internal arguments; - o support in gaining critical resources such as capital, people or productive factors; - o driving organisational change. - Many consulting projects involve a combination of a number of these elements. - The consultant must constantly communicate to the client the new value he or she is creating through these outputs.